 While Haldeman is certainly interested in joining RIMH, her further studies in volcanology might keep her away from Rhode Island for the foreseeable future.
 Though she’s a Rhode Island native, Haldeman spent her first two years in college at the University of Hawaii at Hilo due to its proximity to volcanoes.
 “Kilauea is only 30 miles away from the school,” she said.
 “They actually had a bus that went right from the school to the park every morning and every afternoon.
 It was pretty cool.”

 Haldeman is currently applying to a variety of graduate schools, all out of state, due to the lack of volcanologists in Rhode Island.
 “Unfortunately there’s only one volcanologist at URI – Steve Carey,” she said.
 “It would be great to stay with him but right now URI’s just not the place for volcanology necessarily.”
 She’s certainly thinking about how she can fit RIMH into her schedule though.
 “They’re fun people,” Haldeman said.
 “I really enjoyed hanging out with them and meeting them.
 It would be great to go to more of their meetings and see what they’re up to.”

 Emma hopes that more students will take notice of the RIMH scholarships and urges anyone with a passion for geology or the natural sciences to apply.
+The students are encouraged to try to win a scholarship, which may vary from an academic one up to photography scholarships.
 “We give them out every year if we can,” he said.
 “Usually we get at least one person applying, but hopefully we get several.
 We could give even three scholarships depending on what money we have and who applied.
 It’s something that we want to let people know that we have.”